Common Career Mistakes and How to Avoid Them

 Stagnation

-Insufficient personal growth can make employees uncompetitive within an organization and in the overall job market.
+A lack of personal growth can make employees uncompetitive at work, inside the organization and the larger job market.

-- Continuous Education: Consider taking additional classes, certificates, or degrees program relevant to your field of work.
+- Continuous Education: Consider taking additional courses, certifications or degrees that are pertinent to the field.

 Negativity

-Negativity is not a good thing in any work environment.
-It causes people to feel uneasy, making communications difficult and hinders the growth of opportunities.
-Along with causing problems with supervisors and peers, which could lead to slowing down your career.
+Negativity is not a good thing in any workplace.
+It makes employees feel uncomfortable, which makes communication difficult and limiting the growth of opportunities.
+Aside from destroying relationships with supervisors and colleagues, it could result in the professional stagnation.

-- Ask for help whenever possible Get a mentor’s assistance or for colleagues to provide business guidance.
+- Ask for help whenever possible: Ask a mentor for guidance or colleagues for business assistance.

 Overcommitting Workload

-Overcommitment in most cases leads to mistakes, burnout, and frustration within.
-As much as it is necessary to work hard but committing to a level that goes beyond one’s capability is likely to result in lower efficiency and less desirable results.
+In most cases, overcommitting leads to burnout, mistakes, and frustration within.
+While it’s necessary to work hard but committing to a level that goes beyond one’s capability is likely to result in lower efficiency and the expected outcomes.

 - Practicing Time Management Techniques